sourcegraph/handbook/content/departments/engineering/dev/process/releases/upgrade_managed_issue_template.md

 To perform these upgrades, follow the [managed instances upgrade process](../../../../cloud/technical-docs/upgrade_process.md).
 Make sure to upgrade internal instances before customer instances.
+For compliance, ensure that you link the upgrade pull requests to this issue.

 ---